turnavies/stylus-nuxt-website/content/projects/proj02.md

 photographer: Turostro
 description: 'Omschrijving van het project: particuliere nieuwbouw te Schoten'
 properties:
-  location: Schoten
+  Locatie: Schoten
-  bouwheer: fam.
+  Bouwheer: fam.
 Janssens
-  jaar_uitvoering: 2020
+  Jaar van uitvoering: 2020
-  budget: 230000
+  Budget: 230000

 ---
 Then it is that I appreciate the beauty and the glory of architecture, which itself never turns in, but forever stands out and erect, keeping watch over the slumberers.